alpaca-core/alpaca-core-sdk/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT) [![Standard](https://img.shields.io/badge/C%2B%2B-20-blue.svg)](https://en.cppreference.com/w/cpp/20) [![Build](https://github.com/alpaca-core/alpaca-core/actions/workflows/build.yml/badge.svg)](https://github.com/alpaca-core/alpaca-core/actions/workflows/build.yml)

-SDK for local AI Inference.
+The Alpaca Core Local SDK, or AC Local for short, is a multi-platform SDK for local AI Inference.

-## Overview

-AC Local is a library for local AI inference.
-"Local" as running on the device which executes the binaries.
+"Local" here means running on the device which executes the binaries.
+This could be a server, a desktop, or a mobile device.

 It provides a unified API for multiple inference models.
 The API itself can be split into two layers:

 * Programming-language specific: The API which one calls writing code in a specific programming language.
 It's just a means to call the:
 * Inference API: A JSON/CBOR/POJO-like API which is used to communicate with the underlying inference engines following their specific API schema.